'One refugee family were so delighted. They had nothing, but this has meant their boys had books' – Learning professional

 - £500 could make an author event possible for remote or disadvantaged communities across Scotland

-You understand the huge difference having books makes to children every day, in so many ways.
-Will you donate today and give the life-changing magic of books to a child like Isla?
+You understand the huge difference having books makes to children every day in so many ways.
+Will you donate today and give the life-changing magic of books to a child like Callum?